jkohlin/wordpress-basics/2-ecosystem-theme.md

 	get_template_part( $slug, $name = null )

-The two arguments are used to locate a filename inside our theme.
+The two arguments are used to locate a specific filename inside our theme.
 To replicate what the method `get_header();` does we can use `<?php get_template_part('header'); ?>`.
-A template part can include other template parts, which enables us to create Lego-like blocks of code to build our templates.
+The second argument can be used to look for other versions of the same template part.
+Let's say we had `header-simple.php` we could use  `<?php get_template_part('header', 'simple'); ?>` to look for that template part first.
+If not found, Wordpress would instead look for `header.php` as a fallback.